hapijs/joi/API.md

 #### `any.shared(schema)`

-Registers a schema to be used by decendents of the current schema in named link references, where:
+Registers a schema to be used by descendants of the current schema in named link references, where:
 - `schema` - a **joi** schema with an id.

 ```js